 So let’s talk about some steps you can take before accepting a job and traveling cross-country on a new adventure.

 1. Do your homework! – It’s incredibly important to learn as much as you can about an organization before you commit to giving them your time.
 Thoroughly read over their recruiting materials and their website.
-Look them up on GlassDoor or ask questions about them in the CoolWorks Community to see if other people have experiences to share (Reddit is a great resource for learning about regions and seeing if people who live there feel content/safe in their community).
+Look them up on GlassDoor to see if previous employees have provided feedback.
+Ask questions in online communities to see if other people have experiences to share (Reddit is a great resource for learning about regions and seeing if people who live there feel content/safe in their community).
 Read online reviews and see what customers say about them (take these with a grain of salt – people can be overly picky, and a $7 cheeseburger that didn’t meet expectations doesn’t necessarily imply a bad workplace, but certain information can indicate larger underlying issues).
 Gather whatever information you can to help you make an informed decision about how a business conducts itself.

 2. Ask lots of questions – Remember, in an interview process, you’re also allowed to ask questions.
 Do you want to know more about how they prioritize and address employee safety?
-Ask them if they have an incident reporting procedure, sexual harassment policy, an onsite contact who addresses reports of workplace conflicts (e.g. Human Resources, a Manager on Duty, etc.), procedures for dealing with unruly guests, Covid-19 safety protocols, etc..
+Ask them if they have an incident reporting procedure, sexual harassment policy, an onsite contact who addresses reports of workplace conflicts (e.g. Human Resources, a Manager on Duty, etc.), procedures for dealing with unruly guests, etc..
 Obtain specifics about the availability and cost of employee housing/meals (if applicable), confirm your wages (preferably with an employment agreement, if possible), roommates, rules governing conduct in employee housing and who enforces those rules, etc..
 The idea is to ascertain whatever information you need to feel comfortable accepting a position with a new employer.

 3. Have a Plan – Before you head out on this big journey, give yourself some extra security and comfort by formulating a plan in your mind about what you’re going to do if things don’t pan out quite as expected.
 Make a list (mental or physical) of who you might need to contact, including: